Learn About Commercial Driver License Exams

 Once you receive your CDL test manual, it is time to decide which type of vehicle you want to drive.
 The exam for CDL licenses depends on the class of vehicle(s) you plan to operate.

 Whether it is a tank vehicle or a school bus, you are going to need to decide before you set out to learn how to get your CDL license, since the CDL commercial license test varies, depending on the commercial vehicle you plan to drive.

 To obtain your CDL, you are required to pass a CDL written exam, which is known as the knowledge test.
 Depending on the type of vehicle a senior driver wishes to drive, he or she may also be expected to take a road skills test.
-Learn more about the knowledge and skills test requirements by downloading our informative guide.

 Which CDL test do I need to take as a senior?

 The CDL knowledge test is required for all senior drivers who plan to drive vehicles that fall under CDL endorsement codes: T, N, H and X. For endorsement codes P and S, seniors must take the knowledge test and the road skills test.